 Approximately one month before the start of final site competition, the site media coordinator should send credential application information to media representatives who regularly cover intercollegiate athletics in their markets.
 The information should direct media to ncaa.com/media, which includes credential application instructions, credential criteria and links to the NCAA media policies.
 The site media coordinator will approve or deny all credential requests in the online credentialing system (Sport Systems).
 There will be training sessions for any sports information director who is unfamiliar with the system.
 The system will notify via email all media members who apply for credentials whether their request has been granted or denied.
-If a media member is granted a credential, the site media coordinator is responsible for sending that member of the media information regarding game times, press conference schedules, credential pickup times and location, information on media parking, and how to order a phone line if they need to secure their own (whom to contact, price, etc.).
+If a media member is granted a credential, the site media coordinator is responsible for sending that member of the media information regarding game times, press conference schedules, credential pickup times and location, parking and any other pertinent information.

-Working credentials will not be mailed.
+\\ Working credentials will not be mailed.
 The media coordinator should issue credentials individually at an appropriate site at the venue or at the designated headquarters hotel.
 A government-issued photo ID is required to pick up credentials.
 Credentials are non-transferable and will only be issued to the person whose name appears on the credential.
 Credential pickup for others is not allowed.